the-frey/docker_utils/README.md

 # Docker Utils

-For the quick and dirty shell scripts to start and stop docker containers (build upon these with a combination of pragmatic `sleep` commands and you can orchestrate a surprising amount of docker goodness).
+For the quick and dirty shell scripts to start and stop docker containers look in the `shell_scripts` directory (build upon these with a combination of pragmatic `sleep` commands and you can orchestrate a surprising amount of docker goodness).
 Probably best used for prototyping rather than actual production use however.

 In the `lib` directory is a small ruby utility that I'll possibly expand on in future.
 It's a rake task that you can configure some constants for and work with switching out and starting a new container (assuming you're wanting, say, a higher tag number).
 Works surprisingly smoothly.